 none | 1 channel gray-scale and full alpha.
 RGB channels multiplied into one. |

-The following software image compression types are supported.
+The following texture compressors are supported by default.
 The data is uncompressed when the texture file is loaded into memory.

 ---|---|---|